unosquare/tubular/README.md

 * <s>[jQuery](http://jquery.com/) - 2.1.4</s> jQuery is only needed in Tubular < 1.0.0
 * <s>[Twitter Bootstrap](http://getbootstrap.com/)</s> Bootstrap is only needed in Tubular < 1.0.0

-Also, if you use the Visual Studio you will need the excellent <a href="http://vswebessentials.com/download" target="_blank">Web Essentials</a> if you are running VS2013 or [Bundler & Minifier](https://visualstudiogallery.msdn.microsoft.com/9ec27da7-e24b-4d56-8064-fd7e88ac1c40) plug-in for VS2015 in order to generate the Tubular bundles.

 ### Charts

 An experimental support to chart is running with Tubular and you can choose between [ChartJS](http://www.chartjs.org/) or [Highcharts](http://www.highcharts.com/).
 If you want to use any of them, be sure to load the library before Tubular and check [Tubular Sample](https://github.com/unosquare/tubular/tree/master/Unosquare.Tubular.Sample) with easy to understand code on how to start using charts.